 The third fish came near the head of a pool just before the ripples disappeared.
-I was fishing a size 18 Killer Bug tied with Sunglow yarn below a CDC & Elk.
+I was fishing a size 18 Killer Bug (considerably smaller than the one shown above) tied with Sunglow yarn below a CDC & Elk.
 When the CDC & Elk slid under the surface, in a spot too deep for the Killer Bug to have hit a rock, it had to be a fish.
-It wasn't a huge fish (photo upper right corner) but on the delicate Nissin Tsuzumi, it was still quite a battle.
+It wasn't a huge fish (photo upper right corner) but on the delicate Nissin Tsuzumi, which is a 6 penny rod, it was still quite a battle.

-page on the Tsuzumi, but it is a light 330cm rod with a bamboo motif.
+page on the Tsuzumi, but it was a light 330cm rod with a bamboo motif.

-One of the nicest things about it (aside from they way it makes even
+One of the nicest things about it (aside from they way it made even

-modest fish a lot of fun) is that it it has a matte finish - just what
+modest fish a lot of fun) is that it it had a matte finish - just what

-The last fish of the day took a fly that is a cross between a Killer Kebari and a Little Dark Kebari. - basically, a Killer Kebari tied with the Little Dark Kebari yarn and starling hackle.
+The last fish of the day took a fly that is a cross between a Killer Kebari and a Little Dark Kebari. - basically, a Killer Kebari tied with the Jamieson's Shetland Spindrift's Oxford color yarn and starling hackle.
 The copper wire underbody should get the fly a bit deeper than a Little Dark Kebari.
 With the yarn body, which is just a bit shaggy; and the starling hackle, which is extremely mobile, it is a very buggy looking fly.